konmik/Phlux/README.md

 A Phlux-driven application can afford to have just two variables.

-- Yep, but immutability comes with a price of increased garbage collection!
+*"But immutability comes with a price of increased garbage collection!"*

 Not so bad, when we need to replace the root application variable we can reference parts of the previous root variable.
 What will be GC'ed is only the difference between two values which is not a problem.
 Be honest - who cares about reusing content of previous variables that was allocated for usage in an adapter?
 No one, we just drop them.
-The same is here, but we can do it in a much more reliable way.
+The same is here, but we can do this in a much more reliable way.

 ### Data requirements